MEYERS LAB @ SLU

 Collaborators: John Tavis (SLU), Ryan Murelli (City Univ. of New York), Grigoris Zoidis (Univ. of Athens)

-Current & completed funding: NIH R21AI124672, R01AI12266
+Current & completed funding: NIH R21 AI124672, R01 AI12266, R01 AI150610

 FSHD Muscular Dystrophy

-We are conducting a major research project to discover and develop a drug therapy to prevent the loss of muscle in facioscapulohumeral muscular dystrophy (FSHD) patients.
+We are collaborating on a research project to discover and develop a drug therapy to prevent the loss of muscle in facioscapulohumeral muscular dystrophy (FSHD) patients.
 The muscle loss experienced by FSHD patients is thought to be due to sporadic expression of the developmental DUX4 gene which is normally silenced.
 We are optimizing compounds that repress the expression of DUX4 and its downstream targets as a potential treatment for FSHD.

 Collaborators: Fran Sverdrup (SLU)